jalanterus/WE-ARE-HIRING/README.md

 ## Governance and Value

-Moonlighting and accepting freelance job offer is highly discouraged and frowned upon.

-Please contribute your time and effort for our company.
-Be total.
+Please contribute your time and effort for our company. **Be total**.
 Give the company and your peers your best.
-And expect your peers for the same level of totality.
+Expect your peers to give the same level of totality.

+Moonlighting and accepting freelance job offer is normally discouraged and frowned upon.
+But social contribution and helping people in need are not.

-Social contribution and help people in need are exception to the guideline.
-But please don't abuse the exception by seeking for technicality.
-We do encourage social contribution, including open source contribution - and the company shall encourage other team members to get involved, as long as it is for greater good of humanity, not personal gain.
+We encourage social contribution, including open source contribution - and the company encourages other team members to get involved, as long as it is for greater good of humanity, not personal gain.

 Be kind.
 Help others.